HTTP-APIs/http-apis.github.io/01-Usage.md

-This page explains the basic usage and setting up a Hydra server using hydrus.
+# How to set up and Hydra server using hydrus

 Table of contents
 -------------